The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 3. Exclusion

-Persons are not liable to VAT taxation if the value of their taxed transactions during the previous 12 months does not exceed, or is unlikely to exceed, EUR 25.000.
+Legal persons are not liable to VAT taxation if the value of their taxed transactions during the previous 12 months does not exceed, or is unlikely to exceed, EUR 25.000 (approximately $33,000).

 E. Property Tax

-NPOs are not exempt from paying real property taxes, set by each municipality; or from paying real estate sales tax upon selling property.
+NPOs are not exempt from paying real property transaction taxes.
 The standard rate is 2% of the value of the real estate.

 F. Double Tax Treaties